 57. Learn to kitesurf.
 There are few things more exhilarating.
 The wind whipping up over the bay, and instead of hiding you embrace it and get out into the waves.
 And you don't have to be an expert.
 Check out High Five for awesome options for learning to kitesurf in Cape Town.
 You can even get great discounts with this kitesurf special.

 58. Rev up your day with a ride on a Harley Davidson, you'll get to hug the corners and lean into the curves as you roar around some of the City's most spectacular coastal roads.
 Satisfy your need for speed as you ride pillion with an experienced driver from Cape Bike Travel.

+Looking for Cape Town water adventures everyone can join in on?
+Check out these ultimate ocean experiences to tick off your bucket list.
 Once you've worked your way through this bucket list, begin the alternative Cape Town bucket list.

-Besides this list, Cape Town has a plethora of unique things to do leaving you open to explore the parts unknown.
+Besides this list, Cape Town has a plethora of unique things to do leaving you free to explore the parts unknown.
 We did not forget about you foodies, there are awesome experiences to choose from, trust us, you’ll like it.
 But sometimes you have to treat your kids too by entertaining their adventurous side.